jepusto/metaselection/README.md

+Several existing meta-analysis packages provide implementations of selection models, but are limited by the assumption of independent
+effects:

-Several existing meta-analysis packages provide implementations of selection models, but are limited by the assumption of independent effects.
-The `metafor` package (Viechtbauer 2010) includes the `selmodel()` function, which allows users to fit many different types of selection models.
-The `weightr` package (Coburn and Vevea 2019) includes functions to estimate a class of $p$-value selection models described in Vevea and Hedges (1995).
+- The `metafor` package (Viechtbauer 2010) includes the `selmodel()` function, which allows users to fit many different types of selection models.
+- The `weightr` package (Coburn and Vevea 2019) includes functions to estimate a class of $p$-value selection models described in Vevea and Hedges (1995).
 However, because these packages assume effect sizes to be independent, the results they produce will have incorrect standard errors and misleadingly narrow confidence intervals for datasets containing multiple effects drawn from the same study.
+- The `RoBMA` package (Bartoš and Maier 2020) implements Bayesian ensemble models that include step-function selection models as one component of the ensemble. `RoBMA` includes an implementation of a multilevel extension to the step-function selection model, as described in Bartoš et al. (2026), a different approach for handling dependence that is an alternative to the marginal selection models implemented in `metaselection`.
-In addition, the `PublicationBias` package (Braginsky et al. 2023) implements sensitivity analyses for selective reporting bias that incorporate cluster-robust variance estimation methods for handling dependent effect sizes.
+- The `PublicationBias` package (Braginsky et al. 2023) implements sensitivity analyses for selective reporting bias that incorporate cluster-robust variance estimation methods for handling dependent effect sizes.
 However, the sensitivity analyses implemented in the package are based on a pre-specified degree of selective reporting, rather than allowing the degree of selection to be estimated from the data.
 The sensitivity analyses are also based on a specific and simple form of selection model, and do not allow consideration of more complex forms of selection functions.

 The `metaselection` package goes beyond these other tools both by considering more complex forms of selective reporting and by correcting for selective reporting bias while accommodating meta-analytic datasets that include dependent effect sizes.
-Moreover, `RoBMA` package (Bartoš and Maier 2020) implements Bayesian multilevel analysis that accounts for publication bias as described in Bartoš et al. (2026).

 ## Acknowledgements